If a Brokerage Firm Closes Its Doors

 To understand how these rules work, it is helpful to understand the difference between "clearing and carrying" firms (or "carrying" firms for short) and "introducing" firms.
 When you open an account with a brokerage firm that is a carrying firm, the firm not only handles your orders to buy and sell securities, but it also maintains custody of your securities and other assets (like any cash in your account).
 With an introducing firm, the brokerage firm accepts your orders—but it will have an arrangement with a carrying firm to maintain custody of your securities account.
 Because they have custody of customer assets, carrying firms must maintain higher levels of net capital than introducing firms—and they are responsible for segregating the customer funds and securities in their custody.

 Additional rules require firms that do business with public customers to have their financial statements audited by an independent accounting firm annually.
 All brokerage firms must file financial statements (on Form X-17A-5) with the SEC—and those that are publicly traded must file quarterly, annual and other periodic reports with the SEC (which investors can view using the SEC's EDGAR database of company filings).
-We describe how an investor can obtain a firm's financial statements in our Investor Checklist.

 What Happens to My Account?